 FYI: The number to the left of the "/" indicates the length of time (in minutes) to run, while the number to the right of the "/" indicates the length of time (in minutes) to walk.
-For example, the (A) workout for the first week of the schedule reads 3/2, which means you should run for 3 minutes, walk for 2 minutes.
+For example, the (A) workout for the first week of the schedule reads 3/2, which means you should run for three minutes, walk for two minutes.
 The workouts for running on Mondays and Wednesdays are time-based.
 For example, Monday of the first week reads 30-36 minutes.
 If you're following the (A) schedule, you'd run-walk for 30 minutes; if you're doing the (B) plan, you'd run-walk for 36 minutes.
 The mileage listed is the max distance you should go, so for Monday of Week 1, you'd run/walk for three miles or 30/36 minutes, whichever comes first.
-(Need some inspo?
+(Need some couch to half-marathon inspo?
 In just five years, this woman went from running one mile to running ultra-marathons.)

-How to Read the Workout Key
+How to Read the Couch to Half-Marathon Workout Key

-Cross train: Not a weight-bearing activity.
+- Cross train: Not a weight-bearing activity.
 Examples are biking, swimming, rowing, or elliptical trainer.
 You want to maintain and build on your aerobic fitness, while also giving your body a rest from the wear and tear of running.
 (Here's the complete guide to cross-training for runners.)

-Easy run: This is a recovery run, so if you're training with a heart rate monitor, stay in the 65 to 70 percent zone.
+- Easy run: This is a recovery run, so if you're training with a heart rate monitor, stay in the 65 to 70 percent zone.

-Long: This is a long, slow distance run, also known as a 'fat burning run'; keep a pace that makes it easy to maintain a conversation.
+- Long: This is a long, slow distance run, also known as a 'fat burning run'; keep a pace that makes it easy to maintain a conversation.
 (These tips will help you crush your long runs.)